TranPhucVinh/C/Physical layer/Thread/README.md

 [Using global variable to share values between 2 threads](share_global_variables_between_2_threads.c)

 pthread doesn't have functions to suspend and resume thread.
 Suspend and resume features must be implemented by [mutex](Race%20condition/Mutex.md) and [conditional variable](Race%20condition/Mutex.md#condition-variable).
-Check [suspend and resume between 2 threads example](suspend_and_resume_threads.c)
+Check [suspend and resume between 2 threads example](suspend_and_resume_threads.c).
+For efficient implementation, suspend and resume threads must be implemented with OOP.
+Check [the corresponding document in CPP](https://github.com/TranPhucVinh/Cplusplus/tree/master/Physical%20layer/Thread#suspend-and-resume-threads) for that implementation.

 # [Race condition](Race%20condition)